Disco Moon | Vicenza

 Curated by Alberto Zanchetta

-In revisiting Bruno Munari’s Aconà Biconbì modular structure, Morucchio created a constellation of nineteen circular elements—crafted from cardboard, wood, and photographic prints—each evoking a different moon.
-Set into silver discs and dispersed radially across Piazza San Lorenzo, they suggested orbiting spheres, archetypal forms that mirrored both the sky and the ornate façade of the adjacent temple.
+Reworking Munari’s Aconà Biconbì modules, Morucchio created a constellation of nineteen circular elements made of cardboard, wood, and photographic prints.
+Embedded in silver discs and arranged radially across the square, these “moons” evoked orbiting spheres—archetypal, reflective forms mirroring both the sky and the ornate façade of the adjacent church.

 Exhibiting artists: Daniele Bacci, Maurizio Battaglia, Andrea Bianconi, Simone Cesarini, Silvia Chiarini, Arnold Mario Dall’O, Francesco De Molfetta, Antonio De Pascale, Armida Gandini, Eloisa Gobbo, Giuliano Guatta, Giacomo Lion, Vincenzo Marsiglia, Andrea Morucchio, Maria Elisabetta Novello, Luca Piovaccari, Giordano Pozzi, Laura Pugno, Michael Rotondi.